zykure/eurorack-prologue/README.md

 Ports of some of Mutable Instruments (tm) oscillators to the Korg "logue" multi-engine.

+Based on the original work by Peter Allwin at [GitHub](https://github.com/peterall/eurorack-prologue).

-See [releases](https://github.com/peterall/eurorack-prologue/releases) for latest binaries.
+See [releases](https://github.com/zykure/eurorack-prologue/releases) for latest binaries.

 Macro Oscillator 2 (based on Plaits)